Wednesday, February 22, 2012 Detailed Auto Topics

 A transmission cooler will NOT solve an internal transmission problem

-When is an auxiliary transmission cooler appropriate
+When will an auxiliary transmission cooler help

 An auxiliary transmission cooler is NOT a silver-bullet